ScazLab/ros_speech2text/README.md

 A speech2text engine for ROS __(WARNING!
 This version on this branch uses Ubuntu 16.04 with Ros Kinetic and NOT Indigo)__, using the Google Cloud Speech API.

+__NOTE:__ When using the "SAMSON STAGE PXD1" microphones, open up the back and use the screwdriver to set the gain to in between the third and fourth tick from the bottom.
+This sets the sensitivity to a place that easily detects the wearer's voice but not other sounds/voices.

 ![Setup](https://cloud.githubusercontent.com/assets/7922534/23566041/32243298-001e-11e7-860e-6a187fd416e6.png)

 ## Prerequisites